I stowed my things beneath the bottom bunk, climbed up to mine, and breathed a sigh of relief. I was on my way to Lucknow.

-Still, the downside was that my backpack would be far below, underneath the bottom bunk, so make sure valuables are in your daypack up on the top bunk with you.
+Still, the downside was that my backpack would be far below, underneath the bottom bunk.
+So if you do this, make sure valuables are in your daypack up on the top bunk with you.

 It’s a good idea to bring a snack in case you get hungry, and a pair of slippers so that it’s easy to go back and forth to the toilets for long journeys.

 In fact, it is not a state you could get to, without a high intelligence.
-High enough to get to the seventh wave of consciousness of man – going by the description of Spiral Dynamics.
-It’s the bit when you’re ‘woke’, understanding the underpinnings of the integrated structures of complex civilisation and the earth.
-But it often comes with the weight of an awareness that you – you – can’t actually fix any of it, while never again be unaware of just how much there is to fix.
+High enough to get to the seventh wave of consciousness of man – using the language of Spiral Dynamics.
+It’s the stage when you’re ‘awakened’, understanding the underpinnings of the integrated structures of complex civilisation and the earth.
+But it often comes with the weight of an awareness that you – you – can’t actually fix any of it, while never again being unaware of just how much there is to fix.

 The only way to break out, is to rise to the eighth.
-But, you cannot think your way up there – you can only get there with a leap of faith.
-Where the peace of wisdom and unity waits.
+The catch is, you cannot think your way up there – you can only get there with a leap of faith.
+Where the peace of wisdom awaits.

-An absolutely terrifying leap.
-The more terrifying, the stronger and more dependent you normally are, on analytical logic.
+It’s an absolutely terrifying leap.
+It’s even more terrifying, the stronger and more dependent you normally are on analytical logic.

 So to ease the torment you drop down to one of the lower levels and try to forget.
-This person that I knew, he usually chose the self-interested fifth, and occasionally found it in himself to rise to the more humanitarian sixth (and my personal default).
+This person that I knew, he usually chose the self-interested fifth, occasionally finding it in himself to rise to the more humanitarian sixth (which is my personal default).

-If you’re not careful, it ages into a militancy and a bitterness.
+But if you’re not careful, it ages into a militancy and a bitterness.
 A rage and a helplessness.
 An intolerance and a selfishness.
 An emptiness and a nihilism.
-An extremism.
+A self-righteous extremism.**

 If you think about it, every major religion is really designed to guide man through these levels of consciousness.
 Just because many of us stop at the different levels, doesn’t mean that the fulness of the different religions end there.

-No. They’re meant especially for those who can get all the way to the edge of seven, by which time you have to choose to jump.
+No. In fact, they’re meant especially for those who can get all the way to the edge of seven, by which time you have to choose to jump.
 Prepared to learn to walk across the sky.

-The train finally began moving, trundling along its tracks on its journey.
+The train finally began moving, trundling along its tracks on its journey to Lucknow.

 It wasn’t a terribly fast train, but it was pleasant enough.
 After a while, I worked out that the bottom bunk was unoccupied.
 So I crept down to sit in it, because it had a window looking out.
 While the day was still light, I wanted to see what the land looked like, leaving Varanasi for the countryside.

 The land opened up, stretching far and verdant.
-Trees dotted the fields and sometimes formed windbreaks.
+Trees dotted the fields and sometimes forming windbreaks.
 There were rice fields with shoots coming up green.
-There was a kingfisher on the wing flashing blue.
-Every so often, there was a curious tall stack rising up from the ground – conical and made of brick.
+There was a kingfisher on the wing, flashing blue.
+Every so often was a curious stack rising up from the ground, tall and conical and made of brick.
 I later learned they were brick kilns.

 A flock of egrets taking flight.